MicrosoftDocs/Viva/Viva/insights/Use/explore-metrics-week-life.md

 ## After-hours collaboration hours

-After-hours meeting and email hours are the number of hours that a person spent in meetings and sending email outside of business hours.
+After-hours collaboration hours shows the number of hours that a person spent in meetings, emails, IMs, and calls with at least one other person, either internal or external, after deduplication of time due to overlapping activities (for example, calls during a meeting), outside of working hours.
 (Viva Insights uses 9 AM to 5 PM, Monday to Friday as the default for business hours.)

 ![After-hours collaboration hours.](../images/wpa/use/wl-after-hours-collab-hours.png)